 Parentheses can be inserted into an expression to group elements together for evaluation as a single unit.
 Complex expressions often require parentheses to break them into smaller expressions so that the relationships between the expressions are clear.
-For example, if a topic must be found in interactions handled by one of two agents, and you write the following expresssion, it is not be clear whether the topic must be found in interactions handled by both agents or only in interactions handled by agent b.
+For example, if a topic must be found in interactions handled by one of two agents, and you write the following expression, it is not be clear whether the topic must be found in interactions handled by agent b.